CONTEMPORARY SHAKESPEARE - 2021/2

-- Provide students with an overview of strands within contemporary Shakespeare performance and scholarship
+- Provide students with an overview of the diverse strands within contemporary Shakespeare performance and scholarship

 - Enable students to consider and engage critically with key terms and case-studies related to contemporary Shakespeare in the UK and internationally

 - Enable students to analyse performances and cultural events, such as festivals, with attention to contemporary cultural, political and academic debates, and with regard to issues of equality, diversity, inclusion and access

 |003||Consider and critique contemporary cultural politics related to Shakespearean performance and events||CPT|